woehrl01/aws-auth-jwt/README.md

 The output variables of the policy file are:

-- `allow`: This is a boolean value that determines if the token is allowed or not.
-If this is set to `true`, then the token will be allowed.
-If this is set to `false`, then the token will be denied.
+- `allow`: This is a boolean value that determines if the generation of a token is allowed or not.
+If this is set to `true`, then the token will be generated.
+If this is set to `false`, then the request will be denied.
 - `claims`: This is a JSON object that contains the additional claims that will be added to the token.
 The key is the claim name, and the value is the claim value.
+This is useful to map additional claims from the request to the token.

 ### Example